KwabinaIverson/Nananom/README.md

 php create_admin.php

-This will insert a default admin user into your database.
+This will insert a default admin user into your database. 🎉

 CRITICAL: Delete the create_admin.php file immediately after successful execution.
-Never deploy this script to a production environment.
+This script should never be deployed to a production environment. ⚠️

-API Endpoints
+🔗 API Endpoints
-The backend exposes the following RESTful API endpoints:
+The backend exposes a comprehensive set of RESTful API endpoints:

 Public Endpoints
-These endpoints do not require any authentication.
+These endpoints are accessible to anyone and do not require any authentication.

-POST /api/register - Register a new customer user.
+POST /api/register - Register a new customer user. 👤

-POST /api/login - Authenticate a user and receive a JWT.
+POST /api/login - Authenticate a user and receive a JWT. 🚪

-GET /api/logout - Client-side token discard confirmation.
+GET /api/logout - Client-side token discard confirmation. 👋

-GET /api/services - List all available services.
+GET /api/services - List all available services. 📋

-GET /api/services/{id} - Retrieve details of a specific service.
+GET /api/services/{id} - Retrieve details of a specific service. ℹ️

-POST /api/enquiries - Submit a new customer enquiry.
+POST /api/enquiries - Submit a new customer enquiry. ✉️

 Protected Endpoints (Requires JWT)
 These endpoints require a valid JWT in the Authorization: Bearer <token> header.
 Access is further restricted by user roles.